How to Install Railing on Concrete Steps

 Hammer on End Caps

 There you have it.
 That's how you can attach railing to a concrete base and/or concrete wall.
 Working with a Simple Rail handrail kit is just that - simple.
 It's easy to use and easy to assemble.
-We offer a variety of kits and railing solutions to suit any situation perfectly.
-Hopefully this tutorial has helped you and if you have any questions about your railing install or our railing solutions, please don't hesistate to contact us and we will be happy to assist you!
+We offer a variety of stair railing kits and railing solutions to suit any situation perfectly.
+Hopefully, this tutorial has helped you, and if you have any questions about your railing install or our railing solutions, please don't hesitate to contact us and we will be happy to assist you!